NoLtour/Uni-notes/Aerodynamics/1 Mathematical and Numerical concepts/molecular and continuum representation of velocity in fluid simulation.md

 ![[Pasted image 20221017095243.png]]
 (you end up with an equation which is literally just gradient)

+##### Central difference

 It is possible to get a more accurate representation of the difference at the central point by averaging the gradients between $i-1 \to i$ and $i \to i+1$ to get:
 $$\begin{align*}
 \frac{\delta f}{\delta x} = \frac{f_{i+1} - f_{i-1}}{2\Delta x}
 \end{align*}$$

+We call this [[molecular and continuum representation of velocity in fluid simulation|central difference]] which can be done on numpy using "np.gradient".
+(It should be noted that at the boundaries of a simulation, you cannot take [[molecular and continuum representation of velocity in fluid simulation|central difference]] and instead a forward of backward difference is used)